Oxyxo/hammer/README.md

 new Hammer();
 ```

-Yes it is as simple as that.
+Yes, it is as simple as that.
 Hammer is now up and running on port 8080. 🎉

 ## Config

-The configuration of Hammer can be overwritten/changed by passing a object as the first argument when constructing Hammer.
+The configuration of Hammer can be overwritten/changed by passing an object as the first argument when constructing Hammer.

 ```
 new Hammer({